AliciaFrederick/Call-of-the-Netherdeep/content/Handouts/Lycanthropy.md

 _**Charitable Collectors.**_ Wereravens collect shiny trinkets and precious baubles.
 They are fond of sharing their wealth with those in need and, in their humanoid forms, modestly give money to charity.
 They take steps to keep magic items out of evil hands by stashing them in secret hiding places.

 _**Wereraven Lycanthropy.**_ The [lycanthropes](https://www.dndbeyond.com/sources/mm/monsters-l#Lycanthropes) entry in the [Monster Manual](https://www.dndbeyond.com/sources/mm) has rules for characters afflicted with different forms of lycanthropy.
 The following text applies to wereraven characters specifically.

+> [!NOTE] Wereraven characters
+> A character cursed with wereraven lycanthropy gains a Dexterity of 15 if their score isn’t already higher.
+Attack and damage rolls for the wereraven’s beak are based on whichever is higher of the character’s Strength and Dexterity.
+The peck of a wereraven deals 1 piercing damage in raven form (no ability modifier applies to this damage), or 1d4 piercing damage in hybrid form (the character’s ability modifier applies to this damage).
+This attack carries the curse of wereraven lycanthropy.